Homepolish/homepolish-2018/wp-content-2018/plugins/allow-html-in-category-descriptions/readme.txt

 (here shown with the Twenty Fourteen theme)

 == Changelog ==

-= 1.2.1.1 =
-* Add a text domain for translation purposes

 = 1.2.1 =
 * Minor formatting of the plugin code, syntax, etc.